wp-plugins/meeting-scheduler-by-vcita/readme.txt

  = Appointment Booking and online Scheduling by vCita Version 3.0 =
   * A new plugin management screen
   * All widgets editing can now be done directly from Wordpress
-  * Fix to Contact Sidebar disconnecion issue
+  * Fix to Contact Sidebar disconnection issue
   * New color themes options
   * More scheduling and appointment booking options
   * New booking options to the services menu - Online service